 The second step would be to blend in the sides of the lower lip with the rest of the face.
 This part is a bit tricky as you do you want to draw too hard as that will destroy the textures.
 With a round brush, gently pad in the skin color into the lower lip.
 You can also use the round brush to flush out the smooth skin on the rest of the face.

 Lastly, try to emphasize the shadows of the mouth a bit.
 You can try using the burn tool and have it darken the area inside the mouth.
 Otherwise, you can do this on a different layer and then adjust the opacity of the cast shadows until you are satisfied with it.
 After, you can merge all the layers together once you are satisfied.
-I think that covers most of it.
+This covers most of learning how to draw lips.
 The rest is up to practice.